Albert Bierstadt

 George Gershwin

-George Gershwin, 1898-1937, was one of the most well-known pianists in history.
+Biography George Gershwin, 1898-1937, was one of the most well-known pianists in history.
 He turned out an enormous amount of music before his life was cut short by a brain tumor.
 Lucky for us, he was one of the first musicians for whom we have recorded video of him playing.
-While you can probably find better … Continue reading George Gershwin
+While you can probably find … Continue reading George Gershwin

 Langston Hughes